xbeat/Machine-Learning/README.md

 Introduction to Evaluating Classification Models

 Evaluating the performance of a machine learning model for classification tasks is crucial to ensure its effectiveness and reliability.
 Various metrics are available, and choosing the appropriate one depends on the problem at hand and the trade-offs you're willing to make.
 This slideshow will guide you through the process of selecting the best metric for your classification task.

+## Knowledge Graphs as Powerful Evaluation Tools for LLM

+Knowledge Graphs and LLM Document Intelligence

+Knowledge graphs are powerful tools for organizing and representing complex information.
+When combined with Large Language Models (LLMs), they can significantly enhance document intelligence tasks.
+This presentation explores how knowledge graphs can be used to evaluate and improve LLM performance in processing and understanding documents.

 ## Cross-Entropy in Python